 Structured Slots

 Structured slots contain syntactically defined slot bodies.
-They are more complex than coded slots, and are further defined in Section 7.
+They are more complex than coded slots and are further defined in Section 7.
 An example of this kind of slot is the logic slot.

 MLM Termination

 The end of the MLM is marked by the word end followed immediately by a colon (that is, end:).
-White space may precede the terminator and follow the colon but no white space is allowed between the terminator and the colon.
+White space may precede the terminator and follow the colon, but no white space is allowed between the terminator and the colon.

 Case Insensitivity